Logarithmic double ramification cycles: Piecewise polynomials and strata classes

 \begin{lemma} For truncations of a fixed degree on quasi-compact opens of $S$, $\mathrm{Cont}^r$ is eventually polynomial in $r$. \end{lemma}

-\begin{proof} For every graph $\Gamma$, the eventual polynomiality in $r$ of $\mathrm{Cont}^r_\Gamma$ is obtained from the theory of Ehrhart polynomials, see \cite[Appendix A]{Janda2018Double-ramifica}.
-Quasi-compactness is requires to ensure that only finitely many graphs are considered. \end{proof}
+\begin{proof} For every graph $\Gamma$, the eventual polynomiality in $r$ of $\mathrm{Cont}^r_\Gamma$ is obtained from the theory of Ehrhart polynomials, see \cite[Appendix A]{JPPZ}.
+Quasi-compactness is required to ensure that only finitely many graphs are considered. \end{proof}

 We define $\mathrm{Cont}$ to be the $r=0$ value of the polynomial determined by $\mathrm{Cont}^r$ for large $r$.
 Every fixed degree truncation of $\mathrm{Cont}$ is a piecewise polynomial on the cone stack of $\Picabs$ .